MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Caesar-Cipher/instructions2.md

 ## Task

-Use the structure diagram to create a sub-program that will decrypt a cipher text message and return the plain text.
+Use the structure diagram to create a sub-program that will decrypt a ciphertext message and return the plaintext.

 All punctuation and spaces are maintained.
-The plain text will have the same case as the cipher text.
+The plaintext will have the same case as the ciphertext.

 Save the code as `caesar.py`.